Our Suggestions

 - Have more time?
 Check out the quaint town of Comfort for additional charm, shopping therapy, antiques and art galleries.

-- Want a blast of iconic Texas?
-Head to famous Luckenbach, Texas after your meal.
+- For a blast of iconic Texas, you can’t beat a visit to Luckenbach, Texas.
 It’s about 20 minutes north of BlackBoard BBQ and at least 100 years in the past.
 You just might find some impromptu live music at the saloon and general store.

 Head 30 miles southwest of downtown to Castroville